Class of 2015

 In August 2011, Kayla Handy will begin work as a Public Relations and Marketing Assistant at Sparks Consulting Group in Washington, D.C., where the skills she learned as a business and English double major will come into play (she’ll write press releases, clients’ blogs, and so forth).

 Thomas Jonte (minor) received his MLIS from the University of South Carolina in 2013.
-He is currently the Children’s Librarian at Volusia County Public Library in Port Orange, FL.
+He served as the Children’s Librarian at Volusia County Public Library in Port Orange, FL.
+In June 2015, he became the Youth Services Librarian at Horry County Library System.

 After graduation, Holtie Murphy served as a Teach for America corps member by teaching elementary school in Jacksonville, FL.
 In July 2013, she received her Florida teaching certificate for Elementary Education as well as Pre-Kindergarten/Primary Education.